Odell Test Collection – Collections

-To support the instructional and research programs in the College of Education, Department of Psychology and other disciplines utilizing assessment instruments; to support the teaching and research needs of faculty; to support the research needs of the teaching community in the area.
+To support the instructional and research programs in the College of Education, Department of Psychology, and other disciplines utilizing assessment instruments; to support the teaching and research needs of faculty; to support the research needs of the teaching community in the area; to provide research value to scholars across the country due to size, breadth, and inclusion of historical tests in collection.

 History of Collection:

 The Odell Test Collection was a gift in 1960 of Charles Watters Odell, Professor Emeritus of Education.
-The collection comprised almost every educational and psychological test of consequence prior to the early 1950’s, and, since its inception has grown steadily to become one of the largest test collections in the State of Illinois.
+The collection comprised almost every educational and psychological test of consequence prior to the early 1950s, and since its inception has grown steadily to become one of the largest test collections in the United States.

 Estimate of Holdings: